brothman01/brothman01/README.md

 _I have to use a private Github account at work so most of my commits are missing from this page._
 ### Hi!
-I am Ben, I travel, build electronics and am a movie buff.
+I am Ben, I travel, write code and am a movie buff.
 - https://www.benrothman.org
 - www.linkedin.com/in/benrothman
 - https://profiles.wordpress.org/brothman01/#content-plugins